 This model will generate a financial account and documents like accounts receivable and accounts payable.

 This module bridges sales & procurement processes.
-Password will protect all figures.
-The only authorized person will be eligible to access information from this module.
+A password will protect all figures.
+Only authorized persons will be eligible to access information from this module.

 Fund manipulation control

-Funds manipulation concerns are an essential factor, and sometimes it is treated as blood for an organization.
+Fund manipulation concerns are essential; sometimes, it is treated as blood for an organization.
 So in this regard, sources of funds and application of funds are to be taken care of by defining.

 - Balance sheets